 For those job seekers that currently are working full-time, you want to be careful about this feature.
 While it can help you stand out to recruiters looking for candidates, LinkedIn can’t guarantee complete privacy.

 The social network is able to take the company you currently work at and use it as a filter to block recruiters at your company from discovering it.
 However, they could have other recruiter friends look into their organization to find out who is searching.
 And it could put you at risk in your current job.

 However, if your company is so worried about this and spying, it’s probably not a place you want to work at.
 That’s a red flag in my opinion, but it does happen more often than you think!

-The other potential downside is if you select “Recruiters Only” to protect yourself, only recruiters using the premium LinkedIn Recruiter membership will see that you’re open to jobs on your profile.
+The other potential downside is if you select “Recruiters Only” to protect yourself, only hiring managers using the premium LinkedIn Recruiter membership will see that you’re open to jobs on your profile.

 So it narrows your market a bit more because potentially smaller businesses or staffing agencies do not have the paid subscription for that.
 Thus, you are missing out on more opportunities!

-To some recruiters and hiring managers, they may not like when they see “Open to Work.”
+Some recruiters and hiring managers may not like when they see “Open to Work.”
 It may signal to them an issue as to why you aren’t currently working somewhere.
 Or if you are working currently, they may wonder if you’d be Open to Work if they hired you as well.

 But there are actually quite a few people not against using the Open to Work function on LinkedIn.
-And since it launched a few years back, I see more and more use it.
+And since it launched a few years back, I see more and more use.
 I think today, it’s more widely accepted with a bit less skepticism.

 Personally, I’m indifferent about activating the #OpenToWork frame or not.
 I’ve interviewed numerous people who’ve had that option on their profile and some were hired!
 So as someone who hires occasionally, that is not a deterrent to me.